oracle-livelabs/em-omc/ebs-observability/f-lab-four-database-management/dbm.md

     ![PDB Selection](./images/database-capacity/pdb-selection.png " ")
     ![Capacity Planning Overview](./images/database-capacity/capacity-planning.png " ")

 3. This view utilizes data collected in OCI Ops Insights, and we can navigate to that service from here.
-For more detailed instructions on how to use Ops Insights, check out the lab called *Capacity Planning for EBS Resources*
+For more detailed instructions on how to use Ops Insights, check out the next lab called *Capacity Planning for EBS Resources*

     ![Ops Insights Links](./images/database-capacity/ops-insights-links.png " ")

 ## Task 7: Historical SQL Analysis

 1. Click on the **SQL Insights** button at the top to open the Database Analysis page in Ops Insights.
-We will cover SQL Insights in more details in the *Capacity Planning for EBS Resources* lab
+We will cover SQL Insights in more details in the upcoming *Capacity Planning for EBS Resources* lab.

     ![SQL Insights Navigation](./images/sql-insights/sql-insights-nav.png " ")
     ![Databases Analysis in Ops Insights](./images/sql-insights/ops-insights-database-analysis.png " ")